EMBiRLab/batch-mask/README.md

 <a name="1.7.1"></a>
 ### 1.7.1 Training Process
 After a log file has been created and the dataset are uploaded to Google Drive, you can begin the training process.
 First, you must specify the weight files to begin the training from.
-We used the "coco" weight files, but alternatively you may begin training it from our weight file (https://www.dropbox.com/s/tt1u307y0p3nyhf/snake_epoch_16.h5?dl=0).
+We used the "coco" weight files, but alternatively you may begin training it from our weight file located in 'mask-rcnn/weights'.
 However, you must upload the weight file to Google Drive and specify the path to the weight file in the config file:

 ![specify_weights](https://user-images.githubusercontent.com/44889226/138974367-0fc17a0a-f137-4fa2-8c6f-f8e61c240b82.png)